Ford EXP

-The Ford EXP is a sports compact coupe produced and sold by the Ford Motor Company in North America for the 1982 to 1988 model years.
-The EXP debuted at the 1981 Chicago Auto Show.
-It shared many mechanical components with the contemporary Ford Escort.
+The Ford EXP (also called Ford Escort EXP) is a sports compact coupe that was manufactured and marketed by Ford Motor Company from 1982 to 1988, across two generations.
+The first two-seat Ford since the original Ford Thunderbird, the EXP was derived from the American Ford Escort.
+In contrast to the Escort's "world car" ambitions, the EXP was sold exclusively in North America.
+For 1982 and 1983, Mercury marketed a badge engineered variant called the LN7.

-The first-generation EXP entered production in 1981, and was facelifted during the 1985 model year.
-The model was dropped after the 1988 model year.
-In 1989 the two-door, front wheel drive Ford Probe hatchback coupe was launched.
+The EXP shared its powertrain and many chassis underpinnings with the Escort.
+Alongside its front and rear fascia styling, the EXP differed primarily in its roofline, with the rear seat area converted to additional cargo space.
+The EXP received a minor face lift during model year 1985.

-From 1982 to 1983, a version of the EXP was sold by Lincoln-Mercury dealers as the Mercury LN7.
-The LN7 was dropped after failing to meet sales expectations.
+After model year 1988, the EXP was discontinued.

 Development

 By 1980 Ford Motor Company had entered a period of major transition.
-Following the termination of Lee Iaccoca, chairman Henry Ford II retired and Ford's chief stylist, Eugene Bordinat, stepped down as well.
+Following the termination of Lee Iacocca, chairman Henry Ford II retired and Ford's chief stylist, Eugene Bordinat, stepped down as well.

-During the late 1970s there had been a push by automobile manufacturers around the world to make small, fuel efficient cars, triggered by the OPEC oil embargo of October 17, 1973–1974.
-This embargo included a 70% increase in oil prices, causing long lines at gasoline filling stations and skyrocketing prices for gasoline.
+During the late 1970s there was a push by automobile manufacturers around the world to make small, fuel efficient cars, triggered by the OPEC oil embargo of October 17, 1973–1974.
+The embargo triggered a 70% increase in oil prices, skyrocketing prices for gasoline, and long lines at filling stations.
 A second energy crisis and a renewed recession followed from 1979 to 1982.